 The Window on the north side of the Chancel contains Lancet Window Glass.
 The original window has undergone restoration work in 2008.

 There are a number of memorial to the Adeane family on the walls either side of the Chancel.

-The East Window, originally of plain glass, was replaced with the present window, given by Sir Robert Adeane in memory of his parents, in 1966.
-It was designed by John Piper (he also designed the glass in Coventry Cathedral) the work being carried out by Patrick Reytiens.
+Originally of plain glass, this was replaced with the present window, given by Sir Robert Adeane in memory of his parents and his son, Charles Adeane, in 1966.
+It was designed by John Piper, whe also designed the glass in Coventry Cathedral and Aldeburgh Church amongst others.
+The work was carried out by Patrick Reytiens.